 - BIM makes delivery easy.
-You don’t necessarily have to hire a specialist close to you, or even in the United States.
-With the remote world growing faster than ever, this is a pretty viable option.
+You don’t necessarily have to hire a specialist close to you or even in the United States.
+This is a viable option with the remote world growing faster than ever.
 Sometimes you can find an experienced professional in other countries at more affordable rates.

 - Communicate when you expect the various portions of their services to be due.
 Depending on the local market, the business of a BIM specialist can vary greatly.
-Make sure you’re on a similar page when it comes to delivery time.
+Make sure you’re on a similar page regarding delivery time.

 - Consider having a brief meeting before you officially hire them.
-You want to make sure you and the specialist are a good fit for each other before working together long-term.
+You want to ensure you and the specialist are a good fit for each other before working together long-term.

 - Check out their previous work.
-Notice whether they’ve done projects like yours before and have done it well.
+Notice whether they’ve completed projects like yours in the past with a high degree of success.
 Note: when a specialist is unable to show you their previous work experience, this is a likely red flag